List of articles № 10

 Cats seek attention for several biologically and psychologically grounded reasons.
 Understanding these motives helps owners respond appropriately and maintain feline wellbeing.
 Social affiliation: domestic cats retain a need for interaction with trusted humans, especially when they view the owner as part of their social group..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to choose a brush that your cat will like.
+Instruction: how to tell if your cat remembers grudges.

-Instruction: what to do if a cat is afraid of you.
+Instruction: how to tell if a cat is taking revenge on you.

 Instruction: how to tell if a cat has a stomach ache.